How do I find out Linux CPU utilization?

 $ top

-You can see Linux CPU utilization under CPU stats.
+You can see Linux CPU utilization under CPU statistics.
 The task’s share of the elapsed CPU time since the last screen update, expressed as a percentage of total CPU time.
 In a true SMP environment (multiple CPUS), top will operate in number of CPUs.
 Please note that you need to type q key to exit the top command display.
+The top command produces a frequently updated list of processes.
+By default, the processes are ordered by percentage of CPU usage, with only the “top” CPU consumers shown.
+The top command shows how much processing power and memory are being used, as well as other information about the running processes.

 Find Linux CPU utilization using mpstat and other tools

-Please note that you need to install special package called sysstat to take advantage of following commands.
+Please note that you need to install a special package called sysstat to take advantage of following commands.
 This package includes system performance tools for Linux (Red Hat Linux / RHEL includes these tools by default).
+Install it on a Debian or Ubuntu Linux using apt-get command/apt command:

 # apt-get install sysstat

-Use up2date command if you are using RHEL:
+Use up2date command if you are using RHEL/CentOS Linux v4.x or older:

 Display the utilization of each CPU individually using mpstat